darky83/EFA/README.txt

 - Postfix mydestination was not updated during configuration.
 - EFA-Update in 0.2 was the wrong version, correct version added to 0.3 (Manual update will be needed from 0.2 to 0.3)
+- EFA-Configure is moved to EFA-Init (to be run once for initial config)
+- New EFA-Configure script to modify the system after inital config and to configure new features.

 #------------------------------------------#
 # 0.2